Fresh frozen plasma: Medical uses

 FFP is not recommended unless there is ongoing bleeding or there is a significant blood clotting problem.
 That is, FFP is not used in people to reverse warfarin if there is no bleeding, even for an INR > 9 unless they need urgent surgery.
 It is also not used in elective surgery, or non-emergency surgery.

 Thawed plasma is made from FFP or PF24 and kept refrigerated (at 1–6 °C) after thawing can be stored for 5 days post thaw.

 Prophylactic plasma transfusions might have an effect for people with a blood clotting disorder and receive an invasive procedure.

 For people with a blood clotting disorder and receive a planned invasive non-cardiac procedure it is not certain if prophylactic plasma transfusions improve all-cause mortality up to 30 days, major bleeding within 24 hours, number of transfusions per participants within one week, number of individuals requiring a transfusion within one week and serious adverse events measured by plasma-related complications within 24 hours.
 Different triggers for fresh frozen plasma may have little to no effect on major bleeding within 24 hours and serious adverse events measured by plasma transfusion-related complications within 24 hours.
 Furthermore, different triggers for fresh frozen plasma may reduce the number of individuals requiring a transfusion within 7 days.

 Risks

 The risks of FFP include disease transmission, anaphylactoid reactions, and excessive intravascular volume (transfusion associated circulatory overload (TACO)), as well as transfusion related acute lung injury (TRALI).
 Risks of transfusion transmitted infections are similar to that of whole blood and red blood cells.

 Chemistry

 FFP is made by centrifugation of whole blood or apheresis device followed by freezing and preservation.

 Frequency of use

 The use of plasma and its products has evolved over a period of four decades.
-The use of FFP has increased tenfold in the United States from between the years 2000-2010 and has reached almost 2 million units annually.
+The use of FFP has increased tenfold in the United States between the years 2000 and 2010 and has reached almost 2 million units annually.
 This trend may be attributable to multiple factors, possibly including decreased availability of whole blood due to widespread acceptance of the concept of component therapy.